toddcf/code-snippets/git/git-essentials.md

 The changed branch has now been merged into the master branch -- that's it!

 And if you run `git log`, you will see that all of the commits from your changed branch have now transferred over to your master branch.

+NOTE: If you are not ready to add a tag to the master branch with a new version number of your app, you should not be merging into the master branch.
+(See section on Tagging.)

 ### Merge Conflicts